aspose-slides/Aspose.Slides-Documentation/net/developer-guide/manage-presentation/convert-presentation/convert-powerpoint/convert-powerpoint-to-jpg/_index.md

 type: docs
 weight: 60
 url: /net/convert-powerpoint-to-jpg/
-keywords: "Convert PowerPoint Presentation, JPG, JPEG, PowerPoint to JPG, PowerPoint to JPEG, PPT to JPG, PPTX to JPG, PPT to JPEG, PPTX to JPEG, C#, Csharp, .NET, Aspose.Slides"
+keywords:
+- Convert PowerPoint presentation
+- JPG
+- JPEG
+- PowerPoint to JPG
+- PowerPoint to JPEG
+- PPT to JPG
+- PPTX to JPG
+- PPT to JPEG
+- PPTX to JPEG
+- C#
+- Csharp
+- .NET
+- Aspose.Slides
 description: "Convert PowerPoint to JPG in C# or .NET.
 Save slide as JPG image"
 ---